What to Do When Employees Do Not Want to Return to Work

 Currently, all 50 states have begun reopening their economies after COVID-19 closures, which means small businesses across the county — from restaurants to gyms to hair salons — have reopened or are preparing to reopen.

-While business owners know that they need employees to return to work in order to grow their businesses, some employees are reluctant to return to work due to fear of being exposed.
+Business owners know they need their employees to return in order to get back to business, but some are finding that not all employees are willing to return to work, often out of fear of being exposed to COVID-19.

-Many states including Vermont, Oklahoma and Tennessee have created websites for employers asking them to report employees who are refusing to return to work.
+Several states including Montana, Oklahoma, Tennessee, South Carolina, and Vermont have created websites where employers are asked to report employees who decline to return to work.

 This can put business owners in a difficult situation, because reporting workers who decide not to come back to work can effectively put an end to their unemployment benefits, yet bringing employees back is required for loan forgiveness under the Paycheck Protection Program (PPP).